Kara DioGuardi: Personal life

-DioGuardi splits her time between Los Angeles, California and York Harbor, Maine.
+DioGuardi splits her time between Los Angeles and York Harbor, Maine.
 She began dating teacher-turned-general contractor Mike McCuddy in 2007 after the two met while he was working on a home adjacent to her property in Maine.
-Following a year and a half of dating, DioGuardi and McCuddy became engaged in December 2008, and married on July 5, 2009 in Prospect Harbor, Maine.
+After a year and a half of dating, DioGuardi and McCuddy got engaged in December 2008 and married on July 5, 2009, in Prospect Harbor, Maine.
 McCuddy has a teenage daughter from a previous relationship.
-Together, DioGuardi and McCuddy have one son, Greyson James Carroll McCuddy, born via gestational carrier on January 31, 2013.
+Together, DioGuardi and McCuddy have one son, born via gestational carrier on January 31, 2013.
 The couple made the decision to use a surrogate after years of infertility and unsuccessful in vitro fertilization attempts.

 DioGuardi works with the Phoenix House, a non-profit substance abuse service organization; she contributes to recording studios in the facilities and helps teach the teens how to operate the equipment.
 In February 2010, she joined former American Idol contestant Elliott Yamin in a charity trip sponsored by ExxonMobil to Angola where they visited malaria prevention and treatment projects as part of Idol Gives Back.

 In May 2010, she posed nude for the annual "Naked Truth" issue of Allure magazine.